LuxCoreRender/BlendLuxCore/doc/project_structure.md

 Note also that nodes are not exported here, they have their own export methods in their classes (in the **nodes** directory, see below).

+### handlers

+Contains [handlers](https://docs.blender.org/api/2.79/bpy.app.handlers.html) for some special events.
+These are functions that are executed e.g. when a .blend file is loaded, when something in the scene is changed or when Blender is closed.

 ### nodes

 Contains everything node-related.